m-decoster/glExamples/README.md

 This example shows how to do additive blending with a pass for each light.
 This is similar to how the Doom 3 renderer works.
 The advantages of such an approach compared to a simple forward rendering approach are simpler shaders and the possibility to reduce the number of fragments affected by a light using a scissor test.
 A disadvantage is that we need to do one pass per light, instead of one pass for all lights.
 However the complexity of a single pass can be greatly reduced.
-In this example, we also do a Z pre-pass to fill the depth buffer before drawing lights.
-This is why this example got the *expert* label, as additive light blending is actually quite simple to implement.
+In this example, we also do a Z pre-pass to fill the depth buffer before drawing lights, and we do some math to calculate the screen space bounding box of a light.
+This is why this example got the *expert* label, as additive light blending is in itself actually quite simple to implement.

 [Code](src/examples/19-additive_lights)